encoredev/encore/README.md

 - **GCP Pub/Sub** for environments on GCP
 - **SNS/SQS** for environments on AWS

-Using the Go SDK, it looks like so:
+Using the Go Backend SDK, it looks like so:

 ```go
 import "encore.dev/pubsub"